Pedrmig/Neural-Network-NumberPrediction/README.md

 ## Model Architecture

-The model architecture is built and visualized using Netron.
+The model architecture is visualized using Netron.
 Below is an example of the visualization:

 ![figura.png](https://github.com/Pedrmig/Neural-Network-NumberPrediction/blob/main/Neutron.png)